adjust/android_sdk/doc/web_views.md

 ### <a id="event-session-callbacks">Event and session callbacks

-You can register a callback method to be notified of successful and failed tracked events and/or sessions.
+You can register a listener to be notified when events or sessions are tracked.
+There are four listeners: one for tracking successful events, one for tracking failed events, one for tracking successful sessions and one for tracking failed sessions.

-Follow these steps and implement the following callback methods for successful tracked events:
+Follow these steps and implement the following callback methods for tracking successful events:

 ```js
 function eventSuccessCallback(eventSuccess) {